Environment

 Waste from our operations can be categorized as recyclable materials, non-recyclable industrial waste sent to coastal flow pits, solid waste sent to landfill, sewage, and hazardous waste.

 Íslenska gámafélagið (the Icelandic Waste Association) is the waste collection service provider for Norðurál in Grundartangi.
 Their employee oversees the collection of waste from receiving stations in the production area.
 Waste is collected in a container area where it is further sorted.
 Landfilling of mixed waste was discontinued in the spring of 2021.
-What remains is incombustible coarse waste that cannot be used for energy recovery.
+What remains is incombustible coarse waste that is unserviceable for energy recovery.
 Work will continue to minimize the generation of waste and find other alternatives for the disposal of coarse waste materials.

-Employees in each area are responsible for emptying these bins at the reception points shown in the overview.
+Staff in each area are responsible for emptying these bins at the reception points shown in the diagram.
 The reception points receive the categories of waste that is generated in each area.
 Waste collection staff are responsible for collecting waste from the reception points and transporting it to the company’s waste sorting area.
 In the waste sorting area, waste is sorted further when appropriate and its volume reduced to minimize transportation.

-- Action 6: Reduction in plastic use
+• Action 6: Reduction in plastic use

-- Action 8: Coordinate waste labeling
+• Action 8: Coordination of waste labeling

-- Action 9: Staff education on waste and environmental issues
+• Action 9: Staff education on waste and environmental issues

 Targets related to resource use and circular economy E5-3

-In 2024, almost 80% of the waste generated by Norðurál’s operations was recycled.
+In 2025, almost 80% of the waste generated by Norðurál’s operations was recycled.
 A major part of that is production waste such as anode butts and coke.
 Emphasis has been placed on recycling and reducing general waste.
 As an example, organic waste from the canteen, which is treated by SORPA Waste Disposal Company, becomes a nutrient-rich soil supplement and methane gas.

 Norðurál’s goals and metrics that contribute to a circular economy are also reflected in the company’s climate action plan.
 Norðurál’s goal is to reduce landfilling of general waste by 70% between 2015 and 2030.
-Between 2015 and 2024, landfilling of general waste has decreased by 44%.
+Between 2015 and 2025, landfilling of general waste has decreased by 63%.

 Norðurál’s resource inflows E5-4